MicrosoftDocs/cpp-docs/docs/c-runtime-library/reference/fopen-wfopen.md

 | **`ccs=UTF-16LE`** | `_O_UTF16` |

 If you're using **`rb`** mode, you don't have to port your code, and if you expect to read most of a large file or aren't concerned about network performance, you might also consider whether to use memory mapped Win32 files as an option.

+Regarding `T` and `D`:
+- `T` avoids writing the file to disk as long as memory pressure doesn't require it.
+For more information, see `FILE_ATTRIBUTE_TEMPORARY` in [File attribute constants](/windows/win32/fileio/file-attribute-constants), and also this blog post [It's only temporary](https://learn.microsoft.com/archive/blogs/larryosterman/its-only-temporary).
+- `D` specifies a regular file that is written to disk.
+The difference is that it will be automatically deleted when it is closed.
+You can combine `TD` to get both semantics.

 ## Requirements